Split-Community/split_support_tools/python_admin_api_tool/README.md

    - List all users and their statuses.
 ```

+## Export
-- Similarly, the Export options are straightforward.
+- The Export options are straightforward.
 By default, all exports are json format.

-Please also see Additional tool for info.
+Also refer to the Additional tool (JSON to CSV converter) for more information.

 ```
 1. Export environments